isaec/generate-combinations/README.md

 Generate all combinations of an object from a description, with advanced type safety. `generate-combinations` supports javascript and typescript, with esm or commonjs style imports.
 No dependencies,and easy to extend.
 Ergonomic and declarative API.
 MIT Licensed.

 Ideal for snapshot unit testing.
-Use `test.each` to generate a test case for each object, and expect it to match its snapshot.
+Use `test.each` to generate a test case for each object, and expect your output to match a snapshot.
 With a few lines, you can detect a change to the output of your unit for any valid input data.

 ## installation